hanke580/upfuzz/README.md

-# Molt

-> A tool for testing distributed systems.
+# Molt: Automated Reliability Testing for Distributed Storage Systems

-## Feature
+## Molt
 * Coverage-guided fuzz testing
-  * Collects branch coverage of the entire cluster
+  * Collects branch coverage and data format coverage of the entire cluster
   * Implements a type system for input generation and mutation.
 (Users only need to implement their command via the given types, and upfuzz can generate/mutate valid command sequence.)
   * Config Testing (experimental)
 * Oracle